Common Spring Lawn Pests

 • Ants invading your home

 If your yard is covered in anthills, get ready to fight back.
-Thankfully, you don’t need to resort to chemical pesticides to rid your yard of this pest.
+Thankfully, you don’t need to resort to chemical pesticides to rid your yard of this pest; you can try these natural approaches:

-• Make a mixture of equal parts water and vinegar OR boil some water with a touch of dish soap
+• Mix equal parts vinegar and water, or boil some water with a touch of dish soap.

 How to prevent ants